Malay trade and creole languages: Peranakan Indonesian

-Apart from East Javan Chinese-Indonesian, other Chinese-Indonesians tend to speak the language varieties of the places in which they live, such as the Central Javan Chinese-Indonesian can speak with formal/high Javanese (krama Javanese) when necessary, while in daily conversation they will use Indonesia-Javanese-Chinese pidgin.
-West Javan Chinese-Indonesians tend to mix Sundanese in their vocabulary, and Medan (North Sumatran) Chinese-Indonesian have more Hokkien words mixed in.
+Apart from East Javanese Peranakan dialect, other Chinese-Indonesians tend to speak the dialects/varieties of the places in which they live, such as the Central Javanese Peranakan dialect, which like the East Javanese variant, mixed Indonesian and Chinese with Javanese (both ngoko and krama Javanese).

+West Javanese Peranakan dialect tend to mix Sundanese in their vocabulary, while Jakartan Peranakan dialect mixed Betawi, and Medan (North Sumatra) and West Kalimantan Peranakan dialects have more Hokkien words mixed in.

+There is no formal recognition of this language, no literature, no standardization, and the language is not included in the national census/surveys, so the language have a low visibility and awareness among its speaker and general populace.
+But increasingly more contents in the language are created in new generation social media and short videos.

 Singapore Bazaar Malay

 Singapore Bazaar Malay, also known as Bazaar Malay, Pasar Malay, or Market Malay, is a Malay-lexified pidgin, which is spoken in Singapore.
 Tamil and Hokkien contributed to the development of Bazaar Malay, with Hokkien being the dominant substrate language of Bazaar Malay, with Malay being the lexifier language.
 However, there are many input languages spoken by immigrants that also contributed to the development of Bazaar Malay, including languages spoken by Malays, Chinese, Indians, Eurasians, and Europeans.
 Singapore Bazaar Malay emerged along with the opening of Singapore's free trade port in 1819, to overcome barriers in communication and business transactions.
 Since Singapore has only four official languages (English, Mandarin, Malay, and Tamil), Singapore Bazaar Malay not only is a lingua franca in interethnic communication, it is also used in intra-group communication.
 Singapore Bazaar Malay is mostly spoken by elders and middle-aged workers today, but its language status is declining due to education policies and language campaigns with less than 10,000 speakers.

 Bazaar Malay is used in a limited extent in Singapore and Malaysia, mostly among the older generation or people with no working knowledge of English.
 The most important reason that contributed to the decline of Bazaar Malay is that pidgin Malay has creolised and created several new languages.
-Another reason is due to language shift in both formal and informal contexts, Bazaar Malay in Singapore is gradually being replaced by English, with English and its creole Singlish being the lingua franca among the younger generations.
+Another reason is due to language shift in both formal and informal contexts, Bazaar Malay in Singapore is gradually being replaced by English, with English and Singlish being the lingua franca among the younger generations.

 Sabah Malay

 A creolised variant of standard Malay, Sabah Malay is a local trade or Malay-based creole language.
 There are a large number of native speakers in urban areas, mainly children who have it as first or second native language.
-There are also some speakers in the southernmost parts of the Philippines, particularly in the Sulu Archipelago as a trade language, also spoken in south Palawan.
+There are also some speakers in the southernmost parts of the Philippines, particularly in the Sulu Archipelago as a trade language, also spoken in the southern part of Palawan and Zamboanga Peninsula.
 There are loanwords from Dusun, Tausug, Sama-Bajau languages, Chabacano, Brunei Malay, Indonesian, standard Malaysian as well as other ethnic native languages of Sabah & North Kalimantan.